Malindi Marine National Park & Reserve

 Birds

-Marine Birds in the park include Roseate and Bridled Terns, which nest on Whale Island, and a variety of migrant shore and terrestrial birds.
+Marine Birds in the park include Roseate and Bridled Terns, which nest on Whale Island, as well as a variety of migrant shore and terrestrial birds.
 Just 20km south of Malindi.
-Mida creek is a large salt-water lagoon, merging with a huge Mangrove forest which provides habitats for many endemic and migratory bird species, as well as a breeding ground for endangered Turtles.
+Mida Creek is a large saltwater lagoon that merges with a vast Mangrove forest, which provides habitat for many endemic and migratory bird species and serves as a breeding ground for endangered Turtles.

 The Mida Creek forest attracts a variety of birdlife, with over 100 species to be found there.
-Birds to keep your eyes peeled for include the Black Kite, Speckled Mousebird, Yellow Canary, and the Lizard Buzzard.
-The Boardwalk tour (guided) will take you along a 260mt suspended boardwalk to a rustic hide where you can spend some time watching a wide variety of marine birds.
+Birds to keep an eye out for include the Black Kite, Speckled Mousebird, Yellow Canary, and Lizard Buzzard.
+The Boardwalk tour (guided) will take you along a 260 m suspended boardwalk to a rustic hide where you can spend some time watching a wide variety of marine birds.
 Canoe excursions over the mud flats are also available.

 Plants

 Generally, a wide variety of terrestrial plants are found on the shore surrounding the Marine Park.
-Some of the species include; Suregada zanzibariensi, Turraea wakefieldii, Cainthium glaucitin, Flueggea virosa, Turraea nilotica, Casuarinas equisetifolia, Delonix regia, Azadirachta indica.
+Some of the species include: Suregada zanzibariensis, Turraea wakefieldii, Cainthium glaucitin, Flueggea virosa, Turraea nilotica, Casuarina equisetifolia, Delonix regia, and Azadirachta indica.

 Mammals (Splendid and spectacular adventures you can’t afford to miss!)